 RESOURCE TITLE DESCRIPTION

 Best practice guidelines for publication or research.
-Many guidelines have been
+Many guidelines have been updated

-EQUATOR Network updated to specify standards for reporting research related to AI/ML interventions in
+EQUATOR Network to specify standards for reporting research related to AI/ML interventions in healthcare,

-reporting guidelines healthcare, such as CONSORT-AI , DECIDE-AI and TRIPOD-AI .
+reporting guidelines such as CONSORT-AI , DECIDE-AI and TRIPOD-AI .

 A Clinical Trial Design

 Approach to Auditing

 Language Models in Framework for model auditing developed by BC Cancer researchers for LLMs in

 Healthcare Setting healthcare context.

 RE-AIM and PRISM

 implementation and

 sustainment frameworks Commonly used evaluation frameworks for healthcare interventions.

 Artificial intelligence self-

-efficacy: Scale
+efficacy: Scale development

-development and

-validation Validated scale for assessing self-efficacy of AI end-users.
+and validation Validated scale for assessing self-efficacy of AI end-users.

-Post-deployment
+Post-deployment evaluation

-evaluation framework to
+framework to guide

-guide implementation of
+implementation of AI

-AI systems into Post-deployment evaluation framework considering model performance, utility and
+systems into healthcare Post-deployment evaluation framework considering model performance, utility and

-healthcare settings integration/adoption in healthcare setting.
+settings integration/adoption in healthcare setting.

+Indigenous Protocol and

+Artificial Intelligence Position paper exploring how to develop AI systems from an ethical position that

+Position Paper centers indigenous concerns.

-PHSA Researcher Guidance: Bias and transparency in Al research
+PHSA Researcher Guidance: Bias and

+transparency in AI research

-The table below provides considerations and actions researchers should take throughout the AI research lifecycle to align with the Pan Canadian AI4Health Principles in their work.
+The table below provides considerations and actions researchers should take throughout the AI research lifecycle to align with the Pan Canadian AI4Health Principles in their work1.
 Below the table is a selection of additional articles, tools and trainings that provide an overview of AI bias considerations and actions and discussion of key opportunities and challenges.